pauldeng/node-red-ci-example/README.md

 # Node Red CI Example

 This is a example of Node Red npm test for Continuous Integration.
+It uses node-red-node-test-helper.

 ## What
 The Node Red flow is simple, it has two functions as of below.
 Inject node injects a number 1 and debug node displays 4 at the end (1 + 1 + 2 = 4).